-Reliability Coordinator
+➤ Reliability Coordinator

-The Reliability Coordinator (Pacific Northwest Security Coordinator {PNSC}) is in place and is responsible for monitoring, advising, and directing action when necessary, in order to preserve the reliability of transmission service between and within the interconnected systems of the Pacific Northwest control areas.
+The Reliability Coordinator (Pacific Northwest Security Coordinator {PNSC}) is responsible for monitoring, advising, and directing action when necessary, in order to preserve the reliability of transmission service between and within the interconnected systems of the Pacific Northwest control areas.
 Also, Coordination occurs between the PNSC and the two other WECC Reliability Centers.

-Reserve Sharing
+➤ Reserve Sharing